nicolas-bock/cifar_mlrf/README.md

 │   └── ...
 │
 ├── notebooks          <- Jupyter notebooks.
-│   └── verif_steps.ipynb <- Jupyter notebook to test and see the different figures appear
+│   └── verif_steps.ipynb           <- Jupyter notebook to get data, train, test and get figures about the results │   └── verif_features.ipynb        <- Jupyter notebook to test features
+│   └── decision_boundaries.ipynb   <- Jupyter notebook to get decision boudaries plots
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for MLRF │                         and configuration for tools like black